defgsus/good-github/README.md

 your PR.
 This section is not strictly required for (non-controversial) fix PRs or backend PRs. -->

+> Admin sounds now need a selection between 'Meme' or 'Atmospheric' type.
+Ideally, this would let players decide if they want to listen to hijack or first drop songs without needing to listen to GOOD HITS or whatnot.

+As it says.
+Lots of people hate the memes and just want to listen to the cool atmosphere.
+This is of course dependant on staff selecting the right option, which is sometimes up to opinion, but I fully trust staff will be able to handle this subjective affair correctly.

 # Testing Photographs and Procedure
 <!-- Include any screenshots/videos/debugging steps of the modified code